 Gender equality and women’s rights are essential to getting through this pandemic together, to recovering faster, and to building a better future for everyone.”

 It is a time for pulling together and looking after each other in the face of this pandemic.
 The articles that are arriving for our SIGBI COVID-19 newsletter are truly inspiring.
 We are contributing in so many ways by supporting local health and caring services, Foodbanks, Helplines, Refuges, making Scrub Bags, sewing Hearts and lobbying on issues facing women and girls, in particular at the moment, to support the Domestic Abuse Bill going through UK Parliament.
-I know that Regions/National Associations and Countries are still fundraising to support their chosen charities and our all-important Federation Project ‘Empowering Girls in Nepal’.
 We are all striving to protect children, adults, families and communities during the outbreak of COVID-19.

 Who would have guessed that when The World Health Organization designated 2020 the International Year of the Nurse and Midwife how prophetic that would be!